Brand Nubian: 2001–present

 Grand Puba released his third solo effort, Understand This, in 2001, which received little attention.
 Brand Nubian reunited once again in 2004 for their fifth album, Fire in the Hole, released by Babygrande Records.
 Sadat X released another solo effort in 2005, titled Experience & Education, to mostly positive reviews.
 Jamar pursued his acting career, appearing on an episode of The Sopranos, as well as episodes of Oz, Third Watch, and Law & Order.
 Lord Jamar released his first solo album, The 5% Album, in June 2006, on Babygrande Records.
-Sadat X's third full-length album Black October came out in October 2006.
+Sadat X's third album Black October came out in October 2006.
 In 2007, the group released an album titled Time's Runnin' Out, containing material recorded ten years earlier during the sessions for the 1998 Foundation album.

+2007–present: Touring

+Since 2007, following the release of their latest group album and other solo projects, Brand Nubian still undertake live concerts.
+They have performed at sold out shows in the US and Europe.